Balkan sprachbund: Languages

-The Finnish linguist Jouko Lindstedt computed in 2000 a "Balkanization factor" which gives each Balkan language a score proportional with the number of features shared in the Balkan language area.
+In 2000, the Finnish linguist Jouko Lindstedt computed a Balkanization factor, which gives each Balkan language a score proportional to the number of features shared in the Balkan language area.
 The results were:

 Another language that may have been influenced by the Balkan language union is the Judaeo-Spanish variant that used to be spoken by Sephardi Jews living in the Balkans.
 The grammatical features shared (especially regarding the tense system) were most likely borrowed from Greek.

 Origins

 The source of these features as well as the directions have long been debated, and various theories were suggested.

-Thracian, Illyrian or Dacian and Albanian as successive language
+Paleo-Balkan

 Early researchers, including Kopitar, believed they must have been inherited from the Paleo-Balkan languages (e.g. Illyrian, Thracian and Dacian) which formed the substrate for modern Balkan languages.
 But since very little is known about Paleo-Balkan languages, it cannot be determined whether the features were present.
 The strongest candidate for a shared Paleo-Balkan feature is the postposed article.